rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/benjaminreed-signoff-hdmiswitcher.md

 *Analysis:*

+*HDMI Compatability:* The BHS is rated for up to 4K resolutions.
+This is more than sufficient for the required 1080p resolutions.

+*HDMI Quantity:* The BHS is designed as a two-to-one HDMI switcher.
+This satisfies the two-port constraint.
+*Relay Voltage/Current Rating:* The TXS2-L-3V is rated with a must operate voltage of 2.4 V and a maximum voltage of 4.5 V [4].
+In addition, the relay current is 11.7 mA, which is rated within the operating range of the RPi.

-The equation for power is P = I^2^R. In this case, the power is calculated as
+*Relay Power Rating:* The equation for power is P = I^2^R. In this case, the power is calculated as

 P = 0.0117A^2 (257 Ω)